MENU

 • Free of charge

-This course focuses on Practical English for science and engineering and helps you to learn useful expressions for explaining your research/field appropriately and effectively for internship abroad or at international conferences including practising how to describe graphs, charts and tables accurately.
+This course focuses on Academic English and helps you to learn useful expressions for explaining your research/field appropriately and effectively for studying abroad or at international conferences.
 It also aims to improve your communication skills, especially how to socialise with students/researchers from various backgrounds.
 Furthermore, it provides practice how to write formal emails such as contacting a professor and applying for your internship.
+The teacher gives you detailed feedback individually.
 This course will have a positive impact on your research life globally.

 • Language: English